 As the DotKids Foundation grows, we expect the Monitoring Committee to grow as well.
 It is reasonable to expect that as the “.kids” TLD grows, the interest and willingness of organizations and volunteers to participate in the Monitoring Committee would grow as well.
 We have set the preliminary takedown limit as 5 votes from our members.
 With the growing interest and size of the domain, we expect this number would be reviewed periodically.
 Eventually, we would hope that it would be around 3% of our total members that would constitute a significant action and representation from our members.
 The low threshold represents a conservative approach towards reasonably strong protection towards the content in our domain.

-In summary, the Protection Scheme is the most time and cost effective way for collecting opinion from children rights experts around the world.
+Appeal Mechanism

+Appeal Mechanism is in place to allow registrants to reverse the taken down.
+See #18c for details.

+In summary, the community Eligibility Requirements, Protection Scheme and Appeal Mechanism combine to effectively enforce the policies on the .kids TLD to serve the kids’ best interest in a global community gTLD.

 20(f).
 Attach any written endorsements from institutions/groups representative of the community identified in 20(a).

-Attachments are not displayed on this form.
+Attachments updated are not displayed on this form.